 So why is it such an awesome game?

-Forget level design, forget graphics, forget how awesome the colors and environment are in this game – There is only one reason why you should pick this game up.
+Forget level design, forget graphics, forget how awesome the colours and environment are in this game – There is only one reason why you should pick this game up.

-After a few bosses, you realised you could handle the next bosses with ease, and when you went back to the starting area, the previous enemies were a cinch.
-Hell, you could even do it with one hand (shout out to a friend I personally knew who actually manage to take down a few bosses with literally one hand).
+After a few bosses, you realised you could handle the next bosses easily, and when you returned to the starting area, the previous enemies were a cinch.
+Hell, you could even do it with one hand (shout out to a friend I personally knew who actually managed to take down a few bosses with literally one hand).

 After all the struggles, you could see tangible results, where you went from not knowing how to parry effectively into a total Shura, where enemies live just because you let them.
 And make no mistake – this isn’t an RPG where grinding solved matters.
 No, you actually had to git gud.
 All the times when the enemies were wiping the floor with you – you’re their daddy now.